DanielSvub/anytype/README.md

 subList := list.SubList(1, 3)
 ```

-- `Contains(elem any) bool` - checks whether the list contains a value,
+- `Contains(elem any) bool` - checks whether the list contains a certain value,
 ```go
 if list.Contains("value") {
     // ...